Frequently Asked Questions About Laying Carpet Tiles

 Here's a very special £2.25 offer!

 At only £2.25 this stock range, brand new carpet tile is amazing value.
-It's a heavier pile weight than most entry-level tiles and comes with a 5-year manufacturer's guarantee.
+It's a heavier pile weight than most entry-level carpet tiles and comes with a 5-year manufacturer's guarantee.

 The range also comes with a contrasting stripe tile if you fancy mixing them up a bit.
 We're selling thousands of them because they're such cheap carpet tiles!